ps173/personal-notes/README.md

 This is collection of personal notes.
 You can have look around and find something that might peak your interest.

-Todos that I am not gonna make a project for :
+### Why not use notion ?
+I do use notion but for more personal stuff.
+Plus I can check these notes from anywhere.
+Sure They are not that good looking but they work pretty fine cause when I am learning stuff I tend to be in my editor and thus this the best solution I came up with.

+### TODOS
+- [ ] Site to see these notes better.
-- [ ] Make a site for github pages so as to host them online in some way
+- [ ] Automate in someway